-Field Name Description Name Enter a Schedule name.
+Field Name Description General section Name Enter a Schedule name.
 This must be a unique name among other schedule names in this project.
 Procedure Displays the current project and procedure.
 Click Change to use the pop-up menu to select a new project or procedure.
 Description A plain text or HTML description for this object.
-If using HTML, you must surround your text with tags">https://ntml> tags tags">https://ntml> tags tags">https://ntml> tags tags">https://ntml> tags tags tags
+If using HTML, you must surround your text with httml /html> tags.
+The only HTML tags allowed in the text are: <ta> </ta> Parameters section

-Parameters section